 In addition, natural enzymes are physically removed to prevent the mixture from fermenting (and becoming tequila).
 Once agave syrup is processed, it becomes a condensed fructose-syrup, with no nutritional value; far higher in fructose than any other commercial sweetener, including sugar and high fructose corn syrup.

 Are they natural?
-I think most people can tell from the chemical sounding names that they aren’t.
 Sugar alcohols do occur in nature in tiny amounts.
-We can’t go out into nature to collect sugar alcohols to use as a sweetener.
+But we can’t go out into nature to collect sugar alcohols to use as a sweetener.
 They are manufactured products, and I recommend avoiding them.
+Xylitol will also kill a dog if it accidentally ingests something made with xylitol and isn’t treated quickly.

 Dextrose (the commercial form of glucose) is now quite commonly being used as a sugar alternative.
-Extensive research has shown that fructose is the dangerous part of any sugar; testing has also shown that glucose, dextrose, and starch don’t cause obesity or health issues.
+Extensive research has shown that fructose is the more dangerous part of any sugar.

 The Best Alternatives